megoforce/darkwinds/_posts/2018-11-14-darkwinds-first-edition-released.markdown

 Today you can buy all Darkwinds first edition packs and random cards with Ethereum.

-## Improved gameplay
+## Gameplay improvements

 The current version of the game has many bugfixes and suggestions from players included.
-We also have competitive matchmaking using the TrueSkill system and simple but profound rules that reward the best strategies.
+* We also made our bot lord cochrane a bit wiser (sorry)

+## Performance

 We also streamlined our graphics engine and user interface so it's a fast and stable experience.